spawaskar-cora/cora-docs/docs/forensics-anthro-guide/methods.md

 * *Purpose:*  Sex estimation based on the scoring of four dimorphic features of the distal humerus: trochlear constriction, trochlear asymmetry, olecranon fossa shape and depth, and the angle of the medial epicondyle.
 * *Sample:*  Developed on a 20th century anatomy series, the University of Toronto Grant Skeletal Collection; tested on known individuals from the University of New Mexico Documented Collection (n = 35) and the William M. Bass Donated Skeletal Collection (n = 93).
-* In ambiguous cases (two traits scored asmale, two traits scored as female), greater weight should be given to the olecranon fossa.
+* In ambiguous cases (two traits scored as male, two traits scored as female), greater weight should be given to the olecranon fossa.
 * The greatest accuracy is achieved when all four features are present and scorable.

 **Rogers NL, Flournoy LE, McCormick WF (2000).** The rhomboid fossa of the clavicle as a sex and age estimator.
 Journal of Forensic Sciences, 45:61-67.

-* Sex estimation based on clavicle morphology, specifically, the presence or absence of the rhomboid fossa.
-A rhomboid fossa is defined as a pitted ordepressed marking on the inferior sternal end of the clavicle.
-Males are more likely than females to have a rhomboid fossa, and rhomboid fossa are more commonly exhibited in younger individuals than older individuals.
-This method includes posterior probabilities for the presence/absence of the fossa.
-This method was derived from a large contemporary sample (n = 344: 113 females, 231 males).
+* *Purpose:*  Sex estimation based on clavicle morphology, specifically, the presence or absence of the rhomboid fossa, which is a pitted or depressed marking on the inferior sternal end of the clavicle.
+* *Sample:*  William F. McCormick skeletal collection, University of Tennessee - Knoxville, between 10 and 92 years of age.
+* n = 344: 113 females, 231 males
+* Males are more likely than females to have a rhomboid fossa, and rhomboid fossa are more commonly exhibited in younger individuals than older individuals.
+* This method includes posterior probabilities for the presence/absence of the fossa.

 **Walker PL (2005).** Greater sciatic notch morphology:  Sex, age, and population differences.
 American Journal of Physical Anthropology, 127:385-391.